Water Utility Achieves Sourcing System ROI in First Month with New Procurement Portal

-The Metropolitan District Commission (MDC) has been managing the water and sewer systems of the Hartford, CT region since 1929.
-MDC’s procurement department struggled with a manual, expensive, and labor-intensive manual procurement process, which relied on private lists, email correspondence, and persistent phone calls from suppliers.
+The Metropolitan District Commission (MDC) has managed the water and sewer systems of the Hartford, Connecticut region since 1929.
+MDC’s procurement department struggled with a manual, expensive, and labor-intensive procurement process, which relied on private lists, email correspondence, and persistent phone calls from suppliers.

-As a public agency, MDC’s goal is to be consistently fair and transparent in their procurement process.
-However, their previous bidding process was involving a limited pool of suppliers vying for advantage behind the scenes.
-The challenge was to implement a system that imposed transparency over their procurement process, converted manual procedures to an easy-to-use, automated system and delivered operational efficiencies and cost savings.
+As a public agency, MDC’s goal is to be consistently fair and transparent in its procurement process.
+However, its previous bidding methodology involved a limited pool of suppliers that vied for advantage behind the scenes.
+The challenge was to implement a system that imposed transparency over its procurement process, converted manual procedures to an easy-to-use, automated system, and delivered operational efficiencies and cost savings.

-eBid Systems worked closely with the MDC procurement management team to deploy their integrated software with features to manage suppliers, sourcing, and bidding. eBid Systems configured their e-procurement platform specific to the needs of the agency.
+Bentley worked closely with MDC’s procurement management team to deploy its integrated software with features to manage suppliers, sourcing, and bidding.
+The Bentley project team configured its procurement platform to specifically meet the needs of MDC.
 As part of their supplier management process, MDC instituted self-registration to eliminate the burden and expense of maintaining contact data for thousands of suppliers.

-To ensure a transparent procurement process, solicitations and automated plan holder lists are publicly posted,enabling not only contractors a centralized view, but potential subcontractors as well.
-Once registered, vendors have complete online access to view and download plans and documents, including addenda.
-All of these actions are automatically logged and available for administrators to review, ensuring a consistent and auditable procurement process.
+To ensure a transparent procurement process, solicitations and automated plan holder lists are publicly posted,enabling contractors and potential subcontractors to view bid information in a centralized location.
+Once registered, vendors have complete online access to review and download plans and documents, including addenda.
+All of these actions are automatically logged and available for administrators to review, certifying a consistent and auditable procurement process.

-While MDC has saved over $20,000 a year in postage and substantially cut costs associated with printing and advertising, perhaps the biggest savings MDC has realized since implementing eBid Systems software is the ability to do a lot more with less time and personnel.
-“We were able to remove 2-3 full time employees’ amount of work,” states, Jay Sheldon Wesley, Manager of Procurement when discussing the impact of eBid Systems.
+MDC has saved more than USD 20,000 a year in postage and substantially cut costs associated with printing and advertising, perhaps the biggest savings it realized is the ability to accomplish more at a faster pace and with less personnel.
+“We were able to reduce two to three full-time

-MDC has also seen a consistent growth in the number of bids on their solicitations since working with eBid Systems.
-Previously, 32% of their projects were single-sourced having received only one bid.
-By contrast, less than 5% of projects are single-sourced and over 76% of their projects receive three bids or more.
-As a result, costs are lower as existing suppliers had to adjust their prices to stay competitive.
-In addition, MDC has seen an increase in prime contract participation of Minority Business Enterprises (MBE) and Women Business Enterprises (WBE).
-Specifically, MBE participation rose from 5.2% to 9.2% and WBE participation rose from 6% to 16%.
+MDC also saw consistent growth in the number of bids on solicitations using Bentley procurement software.
+Previously, 32 percent of MDC’s projects were single-sourced, having received only one bid.
+By contrast, less than 5 percent of projects are single-sourced, and over 76 percent of their projects receive three bids or more.
+As a result, existing suppliers have adjusted prices to stay competitive and costs have decreased.
+In addition, the MDC has seen an increase in prime contract participation of Minority Business Enterprises (MBE) and Women Business Enterprises (WBE).
+Specifically, MBE participation rose from 5.2 percent to 9.2 percent and WBE participation rose from 6 percent to 16 percent.

-With MDC set to expend more than $1 billion in the next several years to improve the area’s water quality and reinforce its infrastructure against storm events, eBid Systems will continue play an integral part of their organization, ensuring fairness and transparency for all of its 2,500 vendors.
+With MDC set to spend more than USD 1 billion in the next several years to improve the area’s water quality and reinforce its infrastructure against storm events, Bentley Systems will continue to play an integral role in the organization, ensuring fairness and transparency for all of its 2,500 vendors.